mslonik/Hotstrings/README.md

 # Hotstrings

-Description: Advanced, configurable, text replacement tool written in AutoHotkey language.
+Description: Advanced, configurable, text replacement tool written in AutoHotkey language, dedicated to Microsoft Windows.
 Copyright ©: Maciej Słojewski, mslonik (🐘).
 Licensed according to MIT license.

-This is free edition of Hotstrings application.
-If you wish to get commercial edition, contact me please.
+This repositiory keeps free edition of Hotstrings application.
+If you wish to know more about commercial edition, please visit [this page](https://hotstrings.technology/).
 For comparison between free and commercial edition please see the file 20221204_HotstringsForAll.pdf available in this repository.

 This file contains only general info about **Hotstrings** project.